-Justices of the peace and bail justices are collectively called honorary justice volunteers.
+Justices of the peace (JPs) and bail justices are collectively called Honorary Justice volunteers.

-Bail justices primarily work outside business hours and on weekends to conduct hearings in relation to applications for bail or remand, and applications for interim accommodation orders relating to children.
+Bail justices primarily work outside business hours and on weekends to conduct hearings in relation to applications for bail or remand.
+These hearings are conducted in person and virtually.

-The Honorary Justice Office is responsible for appointing and managing Honorary Justice volunteers.
+The Honorary Justice Services Support area is responsible for appointing and managing Honorary Justice volunteers.

-Applicants must successfully complete and meet the criteria for each stage of the appointment process.
-The stages include:
+Applicants must successfully complete and meet the criteria for each stage of the appointment process as outlined below:

-- satisfactorily complete the prescribed course of training, including online and face-to-face components
+- satisfactorily complete the prescribed course of training

-- recommendation of the applicant’s suitability for appointment as a justice of the peace made by the Honorary Justice Office to the Attorney-General
+- recommendation of the applicant’s suitability for appointment to the Attorney-General

 - appointment by the Governor in Council on the recommendation of the Attorney-General.